stakater/stakater-docs/docs/content/sre/multi-tenant-operator/usecases/volume-limits.md

 Now, the combined storage provisioned from StorageClass `stakater` used by all tenant namespaces will not exceed `20Gi`.

-> ⚠️ The `20Gi` limit will only be applied to StorageClass `stakater`.
+> The `20Gi` limit will only be applied to StorageClass `stakater`.
 If a tenant member creates a PVC with some other StorageClass, he will not be restricted.

+!!! tip
-> tip: More details about `Resource Quota` can be found [here](https://kubernetes.io/docs/concepts/policy/resource-quotas/)
+More details about `Resource Quota` can be found [here](https://kubernetes.io/docs/concepts/policy/resource-quotas/)